-Yitzchak Kook R. Avraham (1865-1935)criticizes Maimonides' approach for focusing too much conveying the in on past the commandments' significance.
-If of the many commandments are to counter the influence/practices of the idolaters of yore, then they do not have any meaning in the present or future.
+Indeed, R. Avraham Yitzchak Kook (1865-1935) criticizes Maimonides' approach for focusing too much on the past in conveying the commandments' significance.
+If many of the commandments are to counter the influence/practices of the idolaters of yore, then they do not have any meaning in the present or future.
 If they are irrelevant now and will continue to be irrelevant in the future, then why should they be kept?

 The quasi-anonymous author of Midrash Pisron Torah (which pre-dates Maimonides) seems to have anticipated the Maimonidean approach and criticizes it fiercely.
-He uses the verse, And the offerings of Judah and Jerusalem will be sweet to
+He uses the verse, And the offerings of Judah and Jerusalem will be sweet to Hashem...

-Hashem...
 (Mal.
 3:4) to launch into a homiletic teaching about the value of sacrifices: